 Founding in 2005, D-Starine encourages and trains volunteers to serve on disaster relief projects and on community development and reconstruction programmes.
 It is committed to enhancing communication and promoting exchanges between urban youth and a variety of ethnic groups from all over the world.
 D-Starine has cooperated with Plateau Perspectives since 2010.

-Currently, D-Starine provides services mainly in Tibet and Qinghai, as most people in these provinces are Tibetan nomads who live with poor healthcare systems, poor education, and an underdeveloped economy.
+For many years, D-Starine provided tourism development support services mainly in Qinghai province, focused on Tibetan nomad communities with poor healthcare systems, limited education, and largely under-developed economies.
 D-Starine encourages its volunteers to serve people in these areas by organising expeditions.
 The NGO also promotes public interest and raises support through lectures and presentations at universities as well as through programs focused on inspiring people to join and contribute to service-oriented activities.

 D-Starine raises funds separately for its programs to ensure that 100% of donations are used for programs, while overhead and operational costs are funded separately.

 Protection from human-wildlife conflict with brown bear (Longbao)